manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Adding_data_to_tables/Attaching_a_plain_table_to_RT_table.md

 `ATTACH TABLE` statement lets you move data from a plain table to an RT table.

 After a successful `ATTACH` the data originally stored in the source plain table becomes a part of the target RT table, and the source plain table becomes unavailable (until the next rebuild). `ATTACH` does not result in any table data changes.
-Basically, it just renames the files (making the source table a new disk chunk of the target RT table) and updates the metadata.
-So it is a generally quick operation which might (frequently) complete as fast as under a second.
+Essentially, it just renames the files (making the source table a new disk chunk of the target RT table) and updates the metadata.
+So it is generally a quick operation that might (frequently) complete as fast as under a second.

-Note that when a table is attached to an empty RT table the fields, attributes and text processing settings (tokenizer, wordforms, etc) from the *source* table are copied over and take effect.
+Note that when a table is attached to an empty RT table, the fields, attributes, and text processing settings (tokenizer, wordforms, etc.) from the *source* table are copied over and take effect.
 The respective parts of the RT table definition from the configuration file will be ignored.

-When `TRUNCATE` option is used RT table gets truncated prior to attaching source plain table.
-This allows to make operation atomic or make sure that the attached source plain table will be the only data in the target RT table.
+When the `TRUNCATE` option is used, the RT table gets truncated prior to attaching the source plain table.
+This allows the operation to be atomic or ensures that the attached source plain table will be the only data in the target RT table.

 `ATTACH TABLE` comes with a number of restrictions.
 Most notably, the target RT table is currently required to be either empty or have the same settings as the source plain table.
-In case the source plain table gets attached to a non-empty RT table the RT table data collected so far gets stored as a regular disk chunk and table being attached becomes the newest disk chunk and documents with same IDs get killed.
-The complete list is as follows:
+In case the source plain table gets attached to a non-empty RT table, the RT table data collected so far gets stored as a regular disk chunk, and the table being attached becomes the newest disk chunk, with documents having the same IDs getting killed.
+The complete list of restrictions is as follows:
-* Target RT table needs to be either empty or have same settings
+* The target RT table needs to be either empty or have the same settings as the source plain table.
-* Source plain table needs to have [phrase_boundary_step](../../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#phrase_boundary_step)=0, [stopword_step](../../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopword_step)=1.
+* The source plain table needs to have [phrase_boundary_step](../../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#phrase_boundary_step)set to 0 and [stopword_step](../../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopword_step)set to 1.

 <!-- intro -->
 ##### Example:

 <!-- request Example -->
-Before ATTACH the RT table is empty and has 3 fields:
+Before the ATTACH, the RT table is empty and has 3 fields:

 ```sql
 mysql> DESC rt;